-Nestled inside its mighty ramparts is Dubrovnik, the “Pearl of the Adriatic.”
+Nestled inside its mighty ramparts is Dubrovnik, the "Pearl of the Adriatic."
 From this remarkably preserved medieval fortress city, we venture into less-touristed corners of the former Yugoslavia.
-In Bosnia, we visit Mostar — war-torn in the ’90s, but bursting with promise today.
 In Montenegro, we sail the fjord-like Bay of Kotor and explore its mysterious, mountainous interior.
+And in Bosnia, we visit Mostar — war-torn in the '90s, but bursting with promise today.

 Sponza Palace (Dubrovnik)

-This building, from 1522, is a combination of Renaissance (ground-floor arches) and Venetian Gothic (upstairs windows).
-This used to be the customs office, but now it’s an exhaustive archive of the city’s history, with temporary art exhibits and a war memorial.
-The poignant Memorial Room of Dubrovnik Defenders has photos of dozens of people from Dubrovnik who were killed fighting Yugoslav forces in 1991 (free, long hours daily in peak season, shorter hours off-season).
+This building, from 1522, is a combination of Renaissance (ground-floor arcade) and Venetian Gothic (upstairs windows).
+This used to be the customs office, but now it's an exhaustive archive of the city's history, with temporary art exhibits and a war memorial.
+The poignant Memorial Room of Dubrovnik Defenders has photos of dozens of people from Dubrovnik who were killed fighting Yugoslav forces in 1991 (free, long hours daily in peak season).

 Dubrovnik's Town Walls